-Mississippi had 2,724 licensed beds classified as ICF/MR (intermediate care facility for the mentally retarded) in FY 2006.
-The Department of Mental Health (MDMH) operates eight comprehensive regional centers that contain 2,055 active licensed and staffed beds, and five proprietary facilities operate the remaining 669 beds.
+Mississippi has 2, 745 licensed beds classified as ICF/MR (intermediate care facility for the mentally retarded).
+The Department of Mental Health (MDMH) operates five comprehensive regional centers that contain 2,076 active licensed and staffed beds.
+There are also five proprietary facilities operate the remaining 669 beds.
 The residents of the MDMH's regional centers, although they have mental retardation/developmental disabilities, also have severe physical disabilities that result in their requiring care at the nursing home level.
 Regular nursing facilities are not equipped to serve these individuals.

-Map 8-2 shows the MR/DD Long-Term Care Planning Districts, and Table 8-5 presents the MR/DD nursing home bed need by Planning District.
+Map 8-2 shows the MR/DD Long-Term Care Planning Districts and Table 8-2 presents the MR/DD nursing home bed need by Planning District.
 Both the map and table appear in the criteria and standards section of this chapter.
-The adopted formula of one bed per 1,000 population less than 65 years of age indicates that the state is presently over bedded by 190 MR/DD nursing home beds.